fagan2888/armadillo-gmm/paper/paper.md

-Modelling multivariate data through a convex mixture of Gaussians, also known as a Gaussian mixture model (GMM), has many uses in fields such as signal processing, statistics, econometrics, pattern recognition, and machine learning [@Bishop_2006].
+Modelling multivariate data through a convex mixture of Gaussians, also known as a Gaussian mixture model (GMM), has many uses in various fields such as signal processing, statistics, econometrics, pattern recognition, and machine learning [@Bishop_2006].
 Each Gaussian component in a GMM is described with a weight, mean vector (centroid), and covariance matrix.

-*gmm_diag* and *gmm_full* are C++ classes which provide multi-threaded (parallelised) implementations of GMMs and the associated Expectation-Maximisation (EM) training algorithm [@Moon96,@McLachlan_2008].
+*gmm_diag* and *gmm_full* are C++ classes which provide multi-threaded (parallelised) implementations of GMMs and the associated Expectation-Maximisation (EM) training algorithm [@Moon96][@McLachlan_2008].
 The *gmm_diag* class is specifically tailored for diagonal covariance matrices (all entries outside the main diagonal in each covariance matrix are assumed to be zero), while the *gmm_full* class is tailored for full covariance matrices.